 Families and friends of victims/survivors, or suspected victims/survivors, may meet with a Domestic Violence Advocate for support, resources and information about domestic violence, as well as to discuss possible interventions.

-SAFEPLAN advocates are not attorneys and do not provide legal advice, but are available at the court to assist survivors of domestic violence through the restraining order process.
-SAFEPLAN advocates provide emotional support, explain the legal process of restraining orders and paperwork, courtroom procedure and discuss safety planning as well as referrals to ongoing support services.
-To speak to a SAFEPLAN Advocate, call the 24-hour helpline at 508-755-9030 or the SAFEPLAN office in a court.
+SAFEPLAN Advocates are not attorneys and do not provide legal advice, but are available at the court to assist survivors of domestic violence through the restraining order process.
+SAFEPLAN Advocates provide emotional support, explain the legal process of restraining orders and paperwork, courtroom procedure and discuss safety planning as well as referrals to ongoing support services.
+To speak to a SAFEPLAN Advocate, call the 24-hour helpline at 508-755-9030 or visit the SAFEPLAN office in a court.

 Short-term Counseling and Advocacy

-This service provides goal-oriented support and advocacy to victims and survivors of domestic violence; allowing individuals to explore their options privately with the support of an Advocate.
-This is short term, consisting of 12 weeks.
-This service uses an empowerment-based model which is meant to empower survivors to evaluate their situations and plan for their safety and future.
+This service provides goal-oriented support and advocacy to victims and survivors of domestic violence, allowing individuals to explore their options privately with the help of an Advocate.
+It is time limited, consisting of 12 weeks.
+Using an empowerment-based model Advocates assist survivors in evaluating their situations and planning for their safety and future.